So you're trying to keep heaps of data organized and correctly formatted in one spreadsheet with multiple collaborators—what could possibly go wrong?

 Related reading:

 This article was originally published in March 2023 by Luke Strauss.
-The most recent update was in September 2023.
+The most recent update, with contributions from Dylan Reber, was in September 2024.